 3. Stand Out From Others

 Potential customers receive a number of emails every day from comparable companies like yours, so composing unique content and standing out from the rest is key.
-Depending on your audience, there are a number of methods to make your content stand out.
+Depending on your audience, there are a number of methods to make your emails stand out.

 For example, according to Forbes, 56% of brands that used an emoji in their email subject line had a higher open rate than those that did not.